MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 - `Get-Module` only gets modules in locations that are stored in the value of the **PSModulePath** environment variable ($env:PSModulePath).
 You can use the **Path** parameter of the `Import-Module` cmdlet to import modules in other locations, but you cannot use the `Get-Module` cmdlet to get them.
-- Also, beginning in Windows PowerShell 3.0, new properties have been added to the object that `Get-Module` returns that make it easier to learn about modules even before they are imported.
-All properties are populated before importing, including the **ExportedCommands**, **ExportedCmdlets** and **ExportedFunctions** properties that list the commands that the module exports.
+- Also, starting in PowerShell 3.0, new properties have been added to the object that `Get-Module` returns that make it easier to learn about modules even before they are imported.
+All properties are populated before importing.
+These include the **ExportedCommands**, **ExportedCmdlets** and **ExportedFunctions** properties that list the commands that the module exports.
-- The **ListAvailable** parameter gets only well-formed modules, that is, folders that contain at least one file whose base name (the name without the file name extension) is the same as the name of the module folder.
-Folders that contain files with different names are considered to be containers, but not modules.
+- The **ListAvailable** parameter gets only well-formed modules, that is, folders that contain at least one file whose base name is the same as the name of the module folder.
+The base name is the name without the file name extension.
+Folders that contain files that have different names are considered to be containers, but not modules.

-  To get modules that are implemented as .dll files, but are not enclosed in a module folder, use both the **ListAvailable** and **All** parameters.
+  To get modules that are implemented as .dll files, but are not enclosed in a module folder, specify both the **ListAvailable** and **All** parameters.

 - To use the CIM session feature, the remote computer must have WS-Management remoting and Windows Management Instrumentation (WMI), which is the Microsoft implementation of the Common Information